CERC-Genomic-Medicine/BQC19_Imputation_Panel/Benchmark/imputation/README.md

 1. Ensure you have the required dependencies installed, including Minimac3 and Minimac4 and Nextflow.
 2. Prepare your study samples and reference panel in the appropriate format.
+3. modify nextflow.config file based on your need.
-3. Execute the pipeline using the provided command:
+4. Execute the pipeline using the provided command:
 ```bash
 sbatch --account="name of the account" --time=48:00:00 --mem=4G -J imputation --wrap="nextflow run /path/to/imputation.nf" -o imputation.slurm.log
 ```